 Apply for a neighbourhood investment fund

-Your group must have a bank account in order to receive any approved funding, or have permission from another group to receive the funding for you as a referee.
-Payment can not be made to personal bank accounts
+Your group must have a bank account to receive any approved funding or have permission from another group to receive the funding for you as a referee (where needed we may be able to assist with groups to help with this).
+Payment cannot be made to personal bank account.

 Applications should fall into one of the following categories:

-Community groups – seed funding new groups to get an idea off the ground and active engagement of the community to deliver projects.
-Established groups could also receive one-off funding to help support smaller groups and deliver local projects;
+Community groups –Start-up funding new groups to get an idea off the ground and active engagement of the community to deliver projects.
+Established groups could also receive one-off funding to help support smaller groups and deliver local projects.

-Other activities/events linked to ward priorities – applications will be considered for activities/events that support communities and the priorities of the area (ward).
-Discuss your ideas with your Neighbourhood officer before applying - contact details can be found within your neighbourhood.
+Other activities/events linked to ward priorities – Applications will be considered for activities/events that support communities and the priorities of the area (ward).
+Please discuss your ideas with your Neighbourhood Officer before applying by emailing the email address - NIF@manchester.gov.uk

 Applications are reviewed by a panel to decide where funds should be allocated.
 Your Neighbourhood officer will keep you updated throughout the process - applications should not exceed £10,000.
 If you need to contact us after you have submitted your application please email NIF@manchester.gov.uk and include which ward(s) your application is for and the name of your group.